 Tapioca is the most common example of a less commonly used starch.
 It is a root vegetable from South America and is often used as a thickening agent in dog food.

 However, be careful, as similarly to Potatoes, Tapioca by-products are sometimes used.
 Examples of this include Tapioca Starch and Tapioca Flour.
-These are once again considered lower-quality ingredients are best to avoid.
+These are once again considered lower-quality ingredients and are best to avoid.

 For those dogs who react very poorly to the vast majority of traditional vegetable or starch ingredients in dog foods, grains may be a necessary evil.